Software-Improvement-Group/sigridci/docs/organization-integration/onpremise-integration.md

 # Sigrid on-premise integration

-Most of this documentation refers to the software-as-a-service version of Sigrid, which can be accessed via [sigrid-says.com](https://sigrid-says.com) and is used by the vast majority of Sigrid users.
-However, SIG also offers an on-premise version of Sigrid.
+This documentation is specific to the on-premise version of Sigrid.
+This does *not* apply to the software-as-a-service version of Sigrid, which can be accessed via [sigrid-says.com](https://sigrid-says.com) and is used by the vast majority of Sigrid users
+{: .attention }

 This document covers everything you need to integrate Sigrid on-premise in your environment.
 It also covers the functional differences between the SaaS version and the on-premise version, though these differences are relatively minor.

 <sig-toc></sig-toc>